-“I have a high tolerance, and I can drive great after a few drinks”
+“I have a high tolerance, and I'm a great driver after a few drinks”

 Even if you have a higher tolerance than most people, it doesn’t necessarily mean that you’re safe to drive after a few drinks.
 In fact, many people with a higher tolerance have been known to drink more during the evening than their peers, and so have ended up being just as drunk when it’s time to go home.

 Experts recommend that you should not drink at all if you are driving.
-If you are going to drink however, we advise that you stick to one whilst eating.
+If you are going to drink however, we advise that you do this while eating and just stick to the maximum number of units you should have before driving.
 This will help to avoid any confusion as to what could be considered a ‘safe’ amount for you to have.

 “The taxi didn’t show up and I got tired of waiting”

-We’ve all been there, you’ve had a few drinks with friends and now you’re waiting for the taxi to come and pick you up so you can go out and continue the night… but it seems to be taking forever.
+We’ve all been there, you’ve had a few drinks with friends and now you’re waiting for the taxi to come and pick you up so you can go home, but it seems to be taking forever.